Migration in China: Manchuria

-Inner and Outer Mongolia
+Mongolia and Inner Mongolia

-Ethnic Han were officially forbidden to settle in Inner Mongolia and Outer Mongolia.
+Ethnic Han were officially forbidden to settle in Outer Mongolia (modern Mongolia) and Inner Mongolia.
 Mongols were forbidden from crossing into the 18 provinces (neidi) populated by the Han people without permission and were given punishments if they did.
 Mongols were also forbidden from crossing into another Mongol leagues.
 Han settlers violated the rule and crossed into and settled in Inner Mongolia.

 Despite officially prohibiting Han settlement on Manchu and Mongol lands, by the 18th century the Qing decided to settle Han refugees from northern China who were suffering from famine, floods, and drought into Manchuria and Inner Mongolia.
 Han people farmed 500,000 hectares in Manchuria and tens of thousands of hectares in Inner Mongolia by the 1780s.

 Ordinary Mongols were not allowed to travel outside their own leagues.
 Mongols were forbidden by the Qing from crossing the borders of their banners, even into other Mongol Banners and from crossing into the 18 provinces of the Han people and were given serious punishments if they did in order to keep the Mongols divided against each other to benefit the Qing.

 During the eighteenth century, growing numbers of Han settlers had illegally begun to move into the Inner Mongolian steppe.
 By 1791 there had been so many Han Chinese settlers in the Front Gorlos Banner that the yasak had petitioned the Qing government to legalize the status of the peasants who had already settled there.